paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 1966—Subsec. (a).
 Pub.
 L. 89–358, § 3(a)(7), (8), substituted “under subchapter V of chapter 35 of this title” for “under subchapter V of this chapter” in first sentence, and substituted “chapters 34 and 35” for “this chapter” twice in first sentence, and wherever appearing in second, third, and fourth sentences, and inserted “or veteran” after “eligible person”, in first sentence.

 Subsec. (b).
 Pub.
 L. 89–358, § 3(a)(7), substituted “chapters 34 and 35” for “this chapter”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 118–210, title II, § 207(c), Jan.
+2, 2025, 138 Stat.
+2765, provided that: “The amendments made by this section [amending this section and sections 3675 and 3676 of this title] shall take effect on August 1, 2025, and apply with respect to a quarter, semester, or term, as applicable, commencing on or after such date.”

 #### Effective Date of 2021 Amendment
 Pub.
 L. 116–315, title I, § 1012(b), Jan.
 5, 2021, 134 Stat.
 4942, provided that: “The amendments made by subsection (a) [amending this section] shall take effect on August 1, 2021.”